fabd/drmario/readme.md

-#DrMario#
+# DrMario

-*An incomplete (but playable) re-creation of the classic NES game written 16+ years ago while learning game programming.*
+*A playable re-creation of the classic NES game, written 16+ years ago while learning game programming.*

 ![Dr.Mario title screen](Screenshots/drmario-title.png)

-##Background##
+## Background
 This is an old project I wrote in the late 90's when I was learning game programming and C.

-Back when I was learning game programming I would seldom finish anything.
-I would have all kind of ideas for a game, and I could never quite finish it because I would always get side tracked with new ideas and didn't have much discipline.
-For example I created a vertical scroller at 50 fps, with spaceships using sprite hardware, etc. for a  shoot em up on the Amiga... and never made a game out of it.

-So eventually I got this idea of copying an existing game as an exercise in writing a game from start to finish.
-That way I would not be distracted by new ideas and I could focus entirely on the challenge of writing the game.
+Back then I realized that *completing* a project was the most difficult task for me.
+I had this idea of copying an existing NES game that way I would have a ready-made "design document", and I could focus entirely on writing something from start to finish which was a big challenge in and of itself.

-There was no intention to actually "port" the game over to the PC.
-There was NO intention to distribute it or profit from it, or even confuse anybody.
+There was no intention to "port" the game, to distribute it or profit from it, or even confuse anybody.
 Almost nobody saw it or played it besides a few of my friends.
 And of course today there are emulators readily available to play the classic NES game on a PC, so making "port" of the NES game would be totally pointless.

 **Why github?** I wrote this 16+ years ago, and I thought I'd upload it as it could be my last backup!
 It's fun to look back at old code, and the comments I wrote.
 It's probably not a good idea to modify or build on it though.